§ 5-70-19. Local laws Codes.

-(c) The provisions of this chapter are not intended to and do not prevent the legally constituted authority of any local governmental subdivision within the state by legislation, rules or regulations, and within the police power of that local government subdivision, from requiring telecommunications systems businesses to register their names, addresses, and license certificate number with the local governmental subdivision within which they operate.
-No fee may be charged nor may any application be required by any local governmental subdivision for that registration.
+(c) The provisions of this chapter are not intended to and do not prevent the legally constituted authority of any local government subdivision within the state by legislation, rules, or regulations, and within the police power of that local government subdivision, from requiring telecommunications systems businesses to register their names, addresses, and license certificate number with the local government subdivision within which they operate.
+No fee may be charged nor may any application be required by any local government subdivision for that registration.

 (P.L.
 1994, ch.
 346, § 1.)